dmatscheko/metacompiler/README.md

 #### Strings

 * __unescape(s string) string__
-Backslash unescapes a `Token` string.
+Backslash unescapes the content of a `Dquotetoken` or a `Squotetoken` string.
 It is about the inverse of `printf("%q", s)` but without the quotation marks.
 * __unescapeTilde(s string) string__
 Backslash unescapes a tags `Code` string.
 It basically only unescapes a `\~` into a `~` (tilde) and leaves everything else untouched.